 Scholarly Commons Citation

 Thomas, Bryan P. and Gostin, Lawrence O., "Tackling the Global NCD Crisis: Innovations in Law and Governance" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1205.
+1205.